Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 ### VirtualBox Extensions

 However and wherever you installed VirtualBox, You're probably going to want the [extension pack](); this isn't essential, but adds a lot of functionality I find quite useful.
-Read up on [the documentation]() and decide whetehr to go for it.
+Read up on [the documentation]() and decide whether to go for it.

 If you choose to install the pack, it's easily accessible on the VirtualBox [Downloads Page]():

 {% include figure image_path="/assets/images/posts/hacking_lab/vbox_extensions.jpg" alt="VirtualBox extensions link" caption="The VirtualBox downloads page gives us a cross-platform extension download link." %}

-Just download the extenstion pack and import it directly from within VirtualBox, by navigating to File>Preferences>Extensions and pressing the green plus to add your new file.
+Just download the extension pack and import it directly from within VirtualBox, by navigating to File>Preferences>Extensions and pressing the green plus to add your new file.

 {% include figure image_path="/assets/images/posts/hacking_lab/virtualbox_extension_install.jpg" alt="VirtualBox extensions Install" caption="The VirtualBox extension pack installation wizard will guide you through the install process.
 From the preferences window, you'll need to enter the extensions panel and press the 'add new package' button, highlighted in red." %}